 Pharmaceutical Care Services

-- AMH utilizes technicians, students and automation to provide exceptional drug distribution services.
+- AH utilizes technicians, students and automation to provide exceptional drug distribution services.
 Automated systems include AcuDose machines, with a drug storage carousel, medication bar coding system, fully interfaced inpatient CPOE, and e-prescribing for our clinic and discharged patients.